bioimage-io/spec-bioimage-io/README.md

 ### `prediction`
 Specification of prediction for the model.
 Must cotain the following keys:
-- `weights`: model weights to load for prediction, that were obtained by the training processs described in [training](#training).
+- `weights`: the default model weights used for prediction, it must be a key defined in the root node `weights`.
-  `source`: link to the model weight file.
-Preferably a zenode doi.
-  `hash`: hash of hash of the model weight file specified by `source`
 - `preprocess`:  list of transformations applied before the model input.
 Can be null if no preprocsssing is necessary.
 List entries must adhere to the [transformation entry](#transformation-entry) format.
 - `postprocess`: list of transformations applied after the model input.
 Can be null if no preprocessing is necessary.
 List entries must adhere to the [transformation entry] format.
 - `dependencies`: dependencies required to run prediction.
 See [transformation config](#transformation-specification).